Pygmalion (play)

-Pygmalion is a play written by Irish playwright George Bernard Shaw in 1912, named after the Greek mythological figure.
+Pygmalion is a play written by George Bernard Shaw in 1912, named after the Greek mythological figure.
 It was first presented onstage in German translation, premiering at the Hofburg Theatre in Vienna on 16 October 1913.
-Its English-language premiere took place at His Majesty's Theatre in London's West End in April 1914 and starred Herbert Beerbohm Tree as phonetics professor Henry Higgins and Mrs Patrick Campbell as Cockney flower girl Eliza Doolittle.
+Its English-language premiere took place at His Majesty's Theatre in the West End of London in April 1914 and starred Herbert Beerbohm Tree as a phonetics professor, Henry Higgins, and Mrs Patrick Campbell as a Cockney flower girl, Eliza Doolittle.

-Pygmalion became the playwright's most popular play, enduring in popular culture as the heavily adapted and romanticized My Fair Lady (1956 musical and 1964 film).
+Pygmalion became Shaw's most popular play, enduring in popular culture as the heavily adapted and romanticized My Fair Lady (1956 musical and 1964 film).

 Inspiration

 In ancient Greek mythology, Pygmalion fell in love with one of his sculptures, which then came to life.
 The general idea of that myth was a popular subject for Victorian era British playwrights, including one of Shaw's influences, W. S. Gilbert, who wrote a successful play based on the story called Pygmalion and Galatea that was first presented in 1871.
 Shaw would also have been familiar with the musical Adonis and the burlesque version, Galatea, or Pygmalion Reversed.

 Eliza Doolittle was inspired by Kitty Wilson, owner of a flower stall at Norfolk Street, Strand, in London.
 Wilson continued selling flowers at the stall until September 1958.
-Her daughter, Betty Benton, then took over, but was forced to close down a month later when the City of London decreed that the corner was no longer "designated" for street trading.
+Her daughter, Betty Benton, then took over, but was forced to close down a month later when the local authority decreed that the corner was no longer "designated" for street trading.

 Shaw mentioned that the character of Professor Henry Higgins was inspired by several British professors of phonetics: Alexander Melville Bell, Alexander J. Ellis, Tito Pagliardini, but above all the cantankerous Henry Sweet.

-Shaw is also very likely to have known the life story of Jacob Henle, a professor at Heidelberg University, who fell in love with Elise Egloff, a Swiss housemaid, forcing her through several years of bourgeois education to turn her into an adequate wife.
-Egloff died shortly after their marriage.
-Her story inspired various literary works, including a play by Charlotte Birch-Pfeiffer and a novella by Gottfried Keller, comparing Henle with the Greek Pygmalion.
+The English journalist George Orwell asserted in 1944 that: "The central plot of Shaw's play, Pygmalion, is lifted out of [Tobias Smollett's novel] Peregrine Pickle, and I believe that no one has ever pointed this out in print, which suggests that few people can have read the book."
+He apparently was referring to chapter 87, which reads: